 What Will Students Take Home?

-Students will take home a copy of their 123D Design files and one 3D printed model, printed on the Dremel 3D Idea Builder.
+Students will take home a copy of their Autodesk Maya design files and one 3D printed model, printed on the Dremel 3D Idea Builder.

 What Will Students Learn?